-Caprese is one those classic and very simple salads that relies heavily on using the best possible ingredients in order to make it perfect.
-With only 3 main components – tomatoes, mozzarella and fresh basil, you really should buy the best of the best.
-It also needs a stand out olive oil in order to make it shine.
+Caprese is one of those classic and very simple salads that relies heavily on using the best possible ingredients in order to make it perfect.
+With only 3 main components – tomatoes, mozzarella, and fresh basil, you really should buy the best of the best.
+It also needs stand-out olive oil in order to make it shine.

 Olive oil: use the very best quality extra virgin olive oil you can afford and I used Marbrin, delicate extra virgin olive oil from the Breede Valley in Robertson.

-Marbrin – a boutique and family-run table olive and olive oil producer, recently won 3 gold awards in all 3 categories (Delicate, medium and Intense) at the recent 2013 SA Olive oil awards.
-This is a spectacular achievement and all the results can be seen here.
+Marbrin – a boutique and family-run table olive and olive oil producer, recently won 3 gold awards in all 3 categories (Delicate, medium, and Intense) at the recent 2013 SA Olive oil awards.
 They won a whole bunch of awards in 2012, so are clearly going from strength to strength.
-When I tasted the oil, I knew it was something exceptional and have been keeping it to use for my salads and to drizzle over prepared dishes only.
-A top quality olive oil should not be used in cooking, as the high temperatures denature it and destroys some of its delicate flavor.
+When I tasted the oil, I knew it was something exceptional, and have been keeping it to use for my salads and to drizzle over-prepared dishes only.
+Top-quality olive oil should not be used in cooking, as the high temperatures denature it and destroy some of its delicate flavors.

-Marbrin also produce fabulous table olives (Kalamata and Mission cultivars), and tapenade (Traditional and a Garlic, lemon and nutmeg variant), and I was thrilled when they asked me to do a recipe using these their range.
+Marbrin also produces fabulous table olives (Kalamata and Mission cultivars), and tapenade (Traditional and a Garlic, lemon, and nutmeg variant), and I was thrilled when they asked me to do a recipe using these in their range.
 I got all carried away and came up with three, so watch this space.

 - extra basil leaves to garnish

 - 3 sheets of phyllo pastry

 - 20 g butter melted in the microwave

 - 2 t olive tapenade

 - 2 T good quality red or white wine vinegar